Prepare ahead of time

 Know what to do during an earthquake

 Stay indoors if you are already inside.
-Take cover under a sturdy desk or table, or stand in an interior doorway.
+Take cover under a sturdy desk or table.
 Stay away from exterior walls, windows and masonry structures (such as fireplaces).
 Also, avoid tall furniture, hanging pictures and mirrors.

 Follow these guidelines to stay safe during an earthquake: